 Anthem (ANTM) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the health insurer had gained 3.63% over the past month.
-This has lagged the Medical sector's gain of 5.8% and outpaced the S&P 500's gain of 1.32% in that time.
+Prior to today's trading, shares of the health insurer had gained 0.06% over the past month.
+This has lagged the Medical sector's gain of 5.29% and the S&P 500's gain of 1.51% in that time.

-Investors will be hoping for strength from ANTM as it approaches its next earnings release.
-The company is expected to report EPS of $3.90, up 59.84% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $26.85 billion, up 15.23% from the year-ago period.
+Wall Street will be looking for positivity from ANTM as it approaches its next earnings report date.
+On that day, ANTM is projected to report earnings of $3.90 per share, which would represent year-over-year growth of 59.84%.
+Meanwhile, our latest consensus estimate is calling for revenue of $26.85 billion, up 15.23% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for ANTM.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.01% higher within the past month.
-ANTM is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+ANTM is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note ANTM's current valuation metrics, including its Forward P/E ratio of 14.79.
-Its industry sports an average Forward P/E of 19.01, so we one might conclude that ANTM is trading at a discount comparatively.
+In terms of valuation, ANTM is currently trading at a Forward P/E ratio of 14.61.
+This represents a discount compared to its industry's average Forward P/E of 19.03.

-It is also worth noting that ANTM currently has a PEG ratio of 1.06.
+We can also see that ANTM currently has a PEG ratio of 1.05.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Medical - HMOs stocks are, on average, holding a PEG ratio of 1.23 based on yesterday's closing prices.
+Medical - HMOs stocks are, on average, holding a PEG ratio of 1.2 based on yesterday's closing prices.

 Click to get this free report